Visiting Walt Disney World in February 2024

 - Tron Lightcycle Power Run is now open!

 - Splash Mountain closed permanently on January 23, 2023, to become Tiana’s Bayou Adventure.
-The newly rethemed attraction is scheduled to open in 2024.
+The newly re-themed attraction opened to the public on June 28, 2024!

 EPCOT